d-colwell/GraduateDeveloperInterview/README.md

 2. Code hygiene
 3. Performance of the code against a benchmark

+As a guide, a correct solution will yield approx 2500 boxes remaining after the algorithm is complete

 ### Task 2:
 We have written an acceptance criteria with inputs and outputs.
 You are to write a unit test to validate the results of your code